nanzt/RTSEvo/README.md

 ## Overview

-This repository contains the implementation of a dynamic evolution model for Retrogressive Thaw Slumps (RTS)in permafrost regions, known as RTSEvo.
-Existing RTS modeling studies are largely confined to static susceptibility mapping, lacking the capacity to predict their spatiotemporal evolution.
-To bridge this gap, we developed a new dynamic RTS evolution model that couples three modules: (1) a time-series forecast of regional RTS area, (2) a machine-learning module for pixel-level probability mapping, and (3) a constrained spatial allocation module that simulates RTS expansion by integrating neighborhood effects, stochasticity, and a novel retrogressive erosion factor, representing a significant advancement from traditional static susceptibility assessments.
+This repository contains the implementation of RTSEvo, a dynamic evolution model for Retrogressive Thaw Slumps in permafrost regions.
+This framework moves beyond traditional static susceptibility assessments by simulating the spatiotemporal expansion of RTSs over time.

+RTSEvo couples three modules: (1) a time-series forecast of the total regional RTS area, (2) a machine-learning module for pixel-level occurrence probability, and (3) a constrained spatial allocation module that simulates expansion using neighborhood effects, stochasticity, and a novel, process-based retrogressive erosion factor.

 ## Research Paper

-The methodology is detailed in the paper "A Retrogressive Thaw Slump Evolution Model", which we submitted to Geoscientific Model Development for consideration of publication.
+The methodology, calibration, and validation of this model are detailed in our paper: "RTSEvo v1.0: A Retrogressive Thaw Slump Evolution Model" (Submitted to Geoscientific Model Development).

 ## System Requirements